paulunder/my_tic_tac_toe/README.md

 ### User Goals

-- Just play a game of tic tac toe - well known game
+- Just play a game of tic tac toe - a well known game
 - simple multiplayer game with a friend

 ### Site Owner Goals